-What are symptoms of fecal and urinary incontinence related to the spine in children?
+What are symptoms of fecal and urinary incontinence related to the spine?

 Common symptoms for children with spinal disorders that experience incontinence, includes: